Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

 Hawaiʻi Loa Summit

-Furthermore, the Hawaiʻi Loa Summit is the start of the Koʻolau Summit Trail (KST), with Wailupe being the first notable summit to the north and Kūlepeamoa to the south.
+On a different note, the Hawaiʻi Loa Summit is the start of the Koʻolau Summit Trail (KST), with Wailupe being the first notable summit to the north and Kūlepeamoa to the south.

 Read My Separate Post: Koʻolau Summit Trail (KST)